1. FOREWORD AND CNIC MISSION

-Adherence to treatment after an acute myocardial infarction (MI) is essential for efficient secondary prevention.
+Adherence to treatment after acute myocardial infarction (MI) is essential for efficient secondary prevention.
 Despite this, many post-MI patients abandon prescribed medication.
 To address this issue, CNIC researchers and FERRER laboratories developed a “polypill” including three key drugs prescribed to post-MI patients (aspirin, an ACE-inhibitor, and a statin).
 Having demonstrated that prescription of the CNIC Polypill significantly increases treatment adherence among post-MI patients (J Am Coll Cardiol.
-2014; 64:2071-82), CNIC researchers are now leading a multinational randomized clinical trial supported by the H2020 programme.
-The ongoing SECURE trial (trial identifier NCT02596126) has enrolled 2500 patients soon after an MI and randomized them to standard treatment or a CNIC Polypill-based strategy.
-Patients will be followed up for a minimum of 2 years, and the incidence of major cardiovascular events will be assessed.
+2014; 64:2071-82), CNIC researchers are now leading a multinational randomized clinical trial supported by the H2020 program.
+The ongoing SECURE trial (trial identifier NCT02596126) has enrolled around 2500 patients soon after an MI and randomized them to standard treatment or a CNIC Polypill-based strategy.
+Patients will be followed-up for a minimum of 2 years, and the incidence of major cardiovascular events will be assessed.
 Trial enrollment was completed by the end of 2019, and the trial is expected to complete its follow-up phase by the end of October 2021.

-This trial has been extended until December 2021, and is now in the follow-up phase.
+This trial grant has been extended until December 2021, and publication of the results is expected by mid 2022.

 Existing tools for characterizing atherosclerosis and determining the risk of its complications are inadequate.
-These deficiencies limit effective management across the spectrum of this disease, and therefore opportunities are lost for early, cost-effective interventions in subclinical disease, while high-risk populations with manifest disease are administered treatments almost indiscriminately.
+These deficiencies limit effective management across the spectrum of this disease, and therefore opportunities are lost for early, cost-effective interventions in sub-clinical disease, while high-risk populations with manifest disease are administered treatments almost indiscriminately.
 This leads to high ‘numbers needed-to-treat’ (NNT), unnecessary patient risk, wasted resources, and unsustainable costs for health care purchasers.
-In a relatively low-risk population (the PESA-CNIC cohort), we will study whether a personalized worksite-based lifestyle intervention, driven by imaging data (2D and 3D-ultrasound of carotid and ilio-femoral arteries plus coronary artery calcification) results in changes in behavior, improved control of risk factors, and reduced progression of subclinical atherosclerosis plaque burden (SAPB).
-TANSNIP is a randomized control trial (RCT) including middle–aged bank employees from the PESA cohort stratified by SAPB (high SABP n=260; low SABP n= 590).
+In a relatively low-risk population (the PESA-CNIC cohort), we are studying whether a personalized worksite based lifestyle intervention driven by imaging data (2D and 3D-ultrasound of the carotid and iliofemoral arteries, and coronary artery calcification) results in changes in behavior, improved control of risk factors, and reduced progression of subclinical atherosclerosis plaque burden (SAPB).
+TANSNIP is a randomized control trial (RCT) including middle-aged bank employees from the PESA cohort stratified by SAPB (high SABP n=260; low SABP n= 590).
 Within each stratum, participants are randomized 1:1 to join a lifestyle program or receive standard care.
-The program consists of three elements: (1) 12 personalized lifestyle counseling sessions using motivational interviewing over a 30-month period, (2) a wrist-worn physical activity tracker, and (3) a sit-stand workstation.
-The primary outcome measure is a composite score of blood pressure (BP), physical activity, sedentary time, body weight, diet, and smoking (the adapted FUSTER-BEWAT score), measured at baseline and at 1-, 2-, and 3-year follow-up.
+The program consists of three elements: (1) 12 personalized lifestyle counseling sessions using motivational interviewing (MI) over a 30-month period; (2) a wrist-worn physical activity tracker, and (3) a sit-stand workstation.
+The primary outcome measure is a composite score of blood pressure (BP), physical activity, sedentary time, body weight, diet, and smoking (the adapted FUSTER-BEWAT score) measured at baseline and at 1-, 2-, and 3-year follow-up.
 Secondary outcomes are individual changes in lifestyle behaviors and specific changes in anthropometric measures, blood biomarkers, self-rated health, work-related outcomes (including work productivity and absenteeism), health care consumption, program process measures, and cost measures at different measurement points.

 The expectation is that individual awareness of CVD risk stratification in the intervention group will lead to a reduction in the prevalence of CV risk factors related to lifestyle and an increase in physical activity compared with the control group.
 A second rationale is that the level of compliance with the comprehensive 3-year worksite-based lifestyle intervention will be higher among participants with a high imaging defined CV risk.
-The trial has been finished and primary results will be reported in Q1 2021.
+Follow-up is now complete, and the TANSNIP-PESA Study is now in the analysis phase.

 Co- Principal investigator:

 There is increasing awareness of the association between atherosclerosis and cognitive function, but the mechanisms linking these processes are not fully understood.
 The Heart-to-Head (H2H) study is testing the hypothesis that extensive subclinical atherosclerosis is associated with subtle cognitive decline and beta-amyloid deposition in the brain.
 This transatlantic collaboration is framed within an agreement between the CNIC and Mount Sinai Hospital in New York and is led by CNIC General Director Valentin Fuster.
 In Spain, the H2H project is coordinated between the CNIC and 12 de Octubre Hospital.
-Other university hospitals (Fundación Jiménez Díaz, Clínico San Carlos, and Gregorio Marañón) participate in the project, which receives funding from the Instituto de Salud Carlos III (ISCIII) through a Proyecto Integrado de Excelencia.
+Other university hospitals (Fundación Jiménez Díaz, Clínico San Carlos, and Gregorio Marañón) participate in the project, which receives funding from the Carlos III Institute of Health through the Proyecto Integrado de Excelencia program.
 A total of 300 participants are undergoing extensive atherosclerosis phenotyping (multi-territory 3D vascular ultrasound and cardiac computed tomography) and thorough brain imaging (anatomical and functional magnetic resonance imaging and positron emission tomography (PET)-amyloid scan), as well as cognitive function testing.
 Follow-up visits finished in 2020, and the study is now in the analysis phase.

 Treatment with β3 agonists in chronic pulmonary hypertension secondary to heart failure